Condensation in preferential attachment models with location-based choice: Examples

 \subsection{Second or sixth of seven}

 The second example we will discuss makes use of the vector notation introduced in Section \ref{Section 2}.
-The ``middle of three'' model of Section \ref{midofthreemodd} is an example of selecting the $k^{\text{th}}$ highest location from $r$ selections, and demonstrates a phase transition below which condensation must occur at a single point.
+The ``middle of three'' model of Section \ref{midofthreemodd} is an example of selecting the $k$th highest location from $r$ selections, and demonstrates a phase transition below which condensation must occur at a single point.
 By Theorem \ref{highlander}, no such model can have condensation occurring simultaneously at more than one point.
 We now consider whether models in which more than one rank has positive probability of being selected can demonstrate multiple points of condensation.
 If there are three (or more) stable roots of $F_1(y;x,\Xi)$ for some range of $x$ then by Theorem \ref{main2} there is a positive probability of a jump from the first to the second in that range, and in this case since there are still higher stable roots, another jump must occur.
 If there are two disjoint ranges with two or more stable roots, separated by a range in which there is only one, then at least one jump must occur in each of these ranges.
 In this section we give an example which (for different values of $\alpha$) demonstrates that both of these can occur, even for models where only two ranks have positive probability.
 A real-life example of when two points of condensation might be expected is that of a bipartisan election, where two candidates from different regions of the location parameter (which might represent political position) may both attract a given proportion of the votes.

-The distribution we shall use is $\Xi=(0,\frac{1}{2},0,0,0,\frac{1}{2},0)$, that is, each new vertex is equally likely to connect to the second or sixth rank of seven candidates; this was the simplest example we could find which allowed for two points of condensation.
-In this setting, \eqref{prob select vert leq x} gives the following expression for $F_1(y;x,\Xi)$:
+The distribution we shall use is $\Xi=\bigl(0,\frac{1}{2},0,0,0,\frac{1}{2},0\bigr)$, that is, each new vertex is equally likely to connect to the second or sixth rank of seven candidates; this was the simplest example we could find which allowed for two points of condensation.
+With the motivating example above, it would be reasonable to suppose that vertices whose own location is higher are more likely to choose the sixth rank of their candidate pool; recall that this type of dependence is permitted in the model.